ddiomedi2906/CC3201Bot/README.md

 ## CC3201 - Databases

-Bot for support the CC3201 course's lab sessions.
+Bot for supporting the CC3201 course's lab sessions.

 It helps with the following features: